I’m writing three different series–the Myrtle Clover mysteries, the Memphis Barbeque mysteries (as Riley Adams), and the Southern Quilting mysteries.

 What I’m working on now:

-Now I’m writing another Southern Quilting mystery that will publish in 2014.
-After its completion, I’ll work on a Myrtle Clover story–A Body at Book Club– with an anticipated release in early 2014.
+Now I’m writing a Southern Quilting mystery that will publish in 2015.
+After its completion, I’ll work on a Myrtle Clover story–Death Pays a Visit– with an anticipated release in fall 2014.

 Beatrice has never crashed a party but now her fellow quilt